onqtam/headjack/docs/why/14_ECONOMICS.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: Surplus & Luxury
 ██████████████████████████████████████████████████████████████████

+> "It is easier for a camel to go through the eye of a needle than for someone who is rich to enter into the kingdom of God." - [Matthew 19](https://byustudies.byu.edu/online-book/the-gospel-according-to-matthew/matthew-19)

 > "It is unjust that the whole of society should contribute towards an expence of which the benefit is confined to a part of the society." - [Adam Smith](https://www.azquotes.com/quote/1323948)